SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 -[Tips to reduce Docker image sizes](https://hackernoon.com/tips-to-reduce-docker-image-sizes-876095da3b34)

 ### 2. Secure your supply chain: whitelist allowed registries, sign and validate images

+Securing the images that are allowed to run in your cluster is essential.
+It’s important to verify the pulled base images are from valid sources.
+This can be done by ImagePolicyWebhook admission controller.

 Examples:
  - <details><summary>Example_1: Use ImagePolicyWebhook:</summary>